How do I use the LastPass app for Android?

 - Generate Password to create a strong, new password.

-- Manage Shared Folders to view, create, or delete existing Shared Folders (for Families, Teams, and Enterprise users only).
+- Manage Shared Folders to view, create, or delete existing Shared Folders (for Families, Teams, and Business users only).
 Learn more.

 - Emergency Access to set up a trusted person to access your account in an emergency situation.